Strong generation for module categories: Introduction

 \begin{notation} All rings considered are assumed to be commutative and unital.
 Let $R$ be a Noetherian ring.
 The category of finitely generated $R$-modules is denoted by $\operatorname{mod}R$, and its associated bounded derived category is denoted $D^b (\operatorname{mod}R)$.
 The collection of minimal primes of $R$ is denoted $\operatorname{Min}(R)$, and set of associated primes of a module $M$ is denoted $\operatorname{Ass}_R(M)$; the case of $M=R$ we write $\operatorname{Ass}(R)$. \end{notation}

 \begin{ack} The authors would like to thank discussions with Srikanth Iyengar, Janina Letz, and Josh Pollitz for their wonderfully valuable comments and perspectives shared that led to improvements on this manuscript.
+Additionally, we thank the anonymous referee for helpful suggestions to our work.
 Souvik Dey was partially supported by the Charles University Research Center program No.UNCE/SCI/022 and a grant GA \v{C}R 23-05148S from the Czech Science Foundation.
 Ryo Takahashi was partly supported by JSPS Grant-in-Aid for Scientific Research 23K03070.
 Pat Lank was partly supported by National Science Foundation under Grant No. DMS-2302263. \end{ack}